lijuuu/EVMBatchSellvia0x/README.md

-# ERC20_Tokens_Batch_Sell
+# EVM Tokens Batch Sell using 0x API
-Trade all your ERC20 Tokens to natives with the help of 0x API
+Trade all your EVM Tokens to natives with the help of 0x API